 Support programs offered by the Sylff Association, aims to facilitate Sylff fellows’ academic advancement, leadership development and networking among one another.
 It consists of the following:

-Leaders Workshop is designed to provide opportunities for intensive intercultural group learning and leadership enhancement based on the scenario planning approach.
-The workshop—intended for researchers and practitioners with substantial expertise and experience—is scheduled to be held in Tokyo during the best times of the year, with participants being invited to weeklong sessions in fall 2018 and spring 2019.
+Sylff Leaders Workshop is designed to provide opportunities for intensive intercultural group learning and leadership enhancement based on the scenario planning approach.
+The workshop—intended for researchers and practitioners with substantial expertise and experience—was held in Tokyo during the best times of the year, with participants being invited to weeklong sessions in fall 2018 and spring 2019.

 LANS is a new program intended to facilitate the organization of gatherings and other activities by groups of Sylff alumni, including local Sylff associations.
 Groups of five or more fellows/alumni from the same institution can apply to the Sylff Association for a maximum of US$5,000 per gathering to cover the long-distance transportation costs of participating fellows.